igaboc/personal-website/README.md

 ![alt text](http://assets.nydailynews.com/polopoly_fs/1.2610379.1461273674!/img/httpImage/image.jpg_gen/derivatives/article_1200/157281376.jpg "Parental Advisory Image")

-... and the contrast likely did influence my decisions on the color palette and wanting to use
+... and used this style to create a logo which can be seen in my figma board.
+I didn't end up using this because this style looked to similar to the rest of my page.

 #### My Moodboard
 Link to my Pinterest moodboard below.
 The top half of the pins on this moodboard were the influences to the final piece.
 The bottom half of pins were the initial pins that were placed onto the moodboard prior to creating the content for my website.